List of Terms

 Early Elementary Program

-Language groups are designed to practice reading, writing, spelling and oral communication in concert with one another.
-After careful assessment of each student’s language strengths and goals, teachers create and work with groups of 5-9 children on directed lessons tailored to the group’s needs and learning styles.
-Small groups allow for in depth and ongoing assessment that is used both to design subsequent activities and to create new groupings as children progress.
-The skills practiced in language groups are reinforced when students work with teachers in the classroom.
+Language Groups are designed to practice phonics skills, spelling patterns, and word origins.
+After careful assessment of each student’s language strengths and goals, teachers create and work with small groups through directed lessons tailored to the group’s needs and learning styles.

 Literature Groups